-2.38 The Spl DRO, LARRU will pass a separate Rehabilitation and Resettlement Award listing the names of displaced persons and their entitlements in accordance with this RPF.
+2.41 The Spl DRO, LARRU will pass a separate Rehabilitation and Resettlement Award listing the names of displaced persons and their entitlements in accordance with this RPF.
 The same will be displayed in prominent places such as the office of the local body concerned, office of the DE, Highways, TNRSP and LAARU.

-&lt;sup>10 GO (D) No. 291 of Highways and Minor Ports (HN.2) Department dated 04.12.2018
+11GO (D) No. 291 of Highways and Minor Ports (HN.2) Department dated 04.12.2018

-&lt;sup>11 Higher of (i) market value as per Indian Stamp Act, 1899 for the registration of sale deed or agreements to sell, in the area where land is situated; or (ii) average sale price for similar type of land, situated in the nearest village or nearest vicinity area, ascertained from the highest 50% of sale deeds of the preceding 3 years.
+Higher of (i) market value as per Indian Stamp Act, 1899 for the registration of sale deed or agreements to sell, in the area where land is situated; or (ii) average sale price for similar type of land, situated in the nearest village or nearest vicinity area, ascertained from the highest 50% of sale deeds of the preceding 3 years.
 The market value calculated as above in Rural areas shall be multiplied by a factor as notified by GoTN